The Miniver Story: Plot

 At the conclusion of the war in Europe, Clem and Judy return home from service and Toby returns from a foster family in the United States.
+No mention is made of the oldest son, Vin; however, an early treatment reveals that he died fighting in the Battle of Britain, five years earlier.

 Tom Foley, a captain in the Royal Engineers, loves corporal driver Judy, but she is smitten with commander Steve Brunswick, who is married but separated and twice her age.
 Kay Miniver has also become friendly with American colonel Spike.

 Clem, restless and dissatisfied, is offered a design contract in Brazil.
 However, he does not know that Kay has developed a serious heart condition and has no longer than one year to live.
-Despite her condition, she persuades Brunswick to return to his wife, leaving Judy free to marry Tom.
+Kay visits Brunswick and tells him about Judy’s quiet demeanor, which leads Brunswick to realize he wants to stay with his wife.
+Judy is heartbroken, but quickly recovers with Tom at the Sailing Club Dance, where Clem announces he’s decided to stay in London and offers Tom a job.
+Also during the SC Dance, Kay tells Clem she doesn’t have long to live.
+He is in shock, they dance in silence, looking at each other.

-The wedding proceeds.
-Clem stays in London and brings Tom into his architectural practice.
-Soon after, he learns of his wife's illness.
-Satisfied that her family are safe and happy, Kay dies.
+Judy marries Tom at church, then there’s a reception at the Miniver home.
+When the guests have all gone, Kay walks upstairs, saying she’ll be down in a moment but seems aware that it is her time.
+She dies at home on Judy’s wedding day.